kayleschmoyer/APIBuilder/README.md

    - `DB_NAME` – database name (default `master`)
    - `PORT` – port for the HTTP server (default `3000`)

-   These can be placed in a `.env` file or supplied by your environment.

 3. Start the API server: